 Next Hop VPN Tunnel (

 next-hop-vpn-tunnel).
-For Cloud VPN tunnels that use policy-based routing and route-based VPNs, you can direct traffic to the VPN tunnel by creating routes whose next hops refer to the tunnel by its name and region.
-Google Cloud ignores routes whose next hops are Cloud VPN tunnels that are down.
-For more examples about how routes and Cloud VPN tunnels interact, see the Cloud VPN routing examples.
+For Classic VPN tunnels that use policy-based routing and route-based VPNs, you can direct traffic to the VPN tunnel by creating routes whose next hops refer to the tunnel by its name and region.
+For details, see Considerations for Classic VPN tunnel next hops.

-Considerations for instance and load balancer next hops
+Considerations common to instance and internal TCP/UDP load balancer next hops

 Instance-based routing refers to a static route with a next hop that is a VM